IBM/charts/repo/ibm-helm/ibm-itx-rs-prod.md

 IBM&reg; Sterling Transformation Extender for Red Hat OpenShift (RHOS) is a containerized distribution of ITX.
 It enables maps and flows to be executed via REST API endpoints.
 Another name for IBM Sterling Transformation Extender for Red Hat OpenShift is ITX Runtime Server (ITX RS).
 Maps are designed using ITX Design Studio and flows are created using ITX Design Server.
 Both ITX Design Studio and Design Server are components that are separate from ITX RS.
 They must be installed and run locally on a Windows host.
 When you obtain access to the ITX RS component, you will be provided with instructions on how to obtain the ITX Design Studio and Design Server components as well.

-For additional high-level overview of the ITX Runtime Server product, refer to this [support page](https://www.ibm.com/support/pages/node/7241930).
+For additional high-level overview of the ITX Runtime Server product, refer to this [support page](https://www.ibm.com/support/pages/node/7166685).

 # Chart Details

 ## Prerequisites

-This distribution is tested on Red Hat OpenShift 4.18.
-The OCP project must have access to "redis" to run maps in fenced mode or asynchronously.
-This deployment has been tested with redis-operator 7.22.0, which is provisioned from OpenShift's OperatorHub.
-Also, the Bitnami chart version 19.1.5 of Redis has been used for testing.
+The Red Hat OpenShift Container Platform project must have access to a currently supported version of Redis to run maps in fenced or asynchronous mode.
+Redis major version 7.x or later from a trusted and reputable source meets this requirement.
+By default, the Helm chart configures ITX to run maps synchronously in unfenced mode, which does not require Redis.

 Installing a PodDisruptionBudget